Which underwater camera should you choose?

 2. Ricoh WG-6

-The Ricoh WG-6 is a 20MP camera, resistant like all the others or almost to splashes, water, dust, drops of about 2m and extreme temperatures (-10°).
-The water resistance of this camera is given to 20m, which is very interesting for Open Water Divers for example.
+The Ricoh WG-6 is a 20MP camera, resistant to splashes, water, dust, drops of about 2m, and extreme temperatures down to -10°C. Its waterproof rating is 20m, which is very interesting for Open Water Divers, for example.

 3. Ricoh WG-80

-The Ricoh WG-80 is an almost identical copy of its predecessor, the WG-70.
-The main features include: a waterproof camera that is drop/shock/crush resistant (1.6 m), underwater usable to -14 m (for 2 hours), frost resistant (-10°), a 16 MP sensor, a 28-140 mm f/3.5-5.5 zoom lens and macro shooting up to 6.6x.
-Other features include filter effects (vignetting, fisheye or the ability to extract a single colour).
+The Ricoh WG-80 is very close to its predecessor, the WG-70.
+Its main features include a waterproof camera that is drop-, shock-, and crush-resistant (1.6 m), usable underwater down to 14 m for 2 hours, freezeproof down to -10°C, a 16 MP sensor, a 28-140 mm f/3.5-5.5 zoom lens, and macro shooting up to 6.6x.
+Other features include creative filter effects, such as vignetting, fisheye, or extracting a single color.
 Video is limited to Full HD at 30 fps.
 There’s no Wi-Fi and no way to control the camera with a smartphone.

 See the Ricoh WG-80 on Amazon

-The changes to the WG-70 are really very minor and are essentially limited to the six LED lights in front of the lens, which were already present on the previous model, but are now configurable and allow you to use the light more or less as you wish.
-This can be interesting for macro photography.
-The WG-80 also retains advanced features such as face detection, automatic smile detection, a dedicated underwater mode and automatic red-eye reduction.
+The changes compared with the WG-70 are very minor and mainly concern the six LED lights around the lens, which were already present on the previous model but became more configurable, letting you use the light more flexibly.
+This can be useful for macro photography.
+The WG-80 also keeps features such as face detection, automatic smile detection, a dedicated underwater mode, and automatic red-eye reduction.

 Ricoh WG-70

-In the end, this Ricoh WG-70 is an alternative solution for people looking for a waterproof and solid compact just for snorkeling, without wanting to own a camera too sophisticated!
-In this price range, it is worth it, I think!
+In the end, the Ricoh WG-70 is an alternative for people looking for a solid waterproof compact mainly for snorkeling, without wanting anything too sophisticated.
+In this price range, I think it made sense.

 Fujifilm XP140